AQMpolyface/dotfiles/README.md

 The default keyboard layout is Swiss French.
 You can change it by modifying the kb_layout and kb_variant settings in ~/.config/hypr/hyprland.conf.

-Credits
+some mappings:

-For the Wofi configuration, I used the awesome-wofi repository.
+mainmod + m #starts vesktop (discord client) mainmod + q #kills the active window mainmod + y #starts kitty ($terminal) mainmod + l # changes the wallpaper to a random one from ~/Pictures/wallpapers mainmod + k # quits hyprland mainmod + v # pick a line from cliupboard history Credits

-    For the Waybar configuration, I modified the configuration from the yorunoken/dotfiles repository.
+For the Wofi configuration, I used the awesome-wofi repository. https://github.com/calthejuggler/awesome-wofi For the Waybar configuration, I modified the configuration from the https://github.com/yorunoken/dotfiles repository.

 Disclaimer